madviking/pydantic-llm-tester/README.md

 This will check all discovered providers, their configurations, and available models.

+## General implementation note

+This package is written from the ground up using Claude Code, using only minimum manual intervention.
+Claude written code is reviewed and tested by the author.
+Test coverage is good, but not 100%.

 ## License

 MIT

 ---

-*Built with Claude Code - A demonstration of AI-assisted software development using Claude 3.5 Sonnet* © 2025 Timo Railo
+*Built with the help of Claude Code - A demonstration of AI-assisted software development using Claude 3.5 Sonnet* © 2025 Timo Railo